- Shared Use of Extractive Infrastructure and Resource Corridors

-- In situations where grid access is not available, companies will have little choice but to generate their own power, creating opportunities for projects to supply power to surrounding areas.
+Where grid access is not available, extractive companies have little choice but to generate their own power, creating opportunities to supply power to surrounding areas.

-- Off-grid renewable energy solutions are becoming increasingly popular among extractive industry companies and can be more sustainable in terms of operational costs, health, or environmental impacts, as compared to diesel-based solutions.
+Off-grid renewable energy solutions are becoming increasingly popular among extractive companies and can be more sustainable than diesel-based solutions in terms of operational costs and health or environmental impacts.

-- Where extractive industry companies have opted to generate their own power, they can be incentivized to produce extra power capacity to be sold back to the grid.
+Where extractive have opted to generate their own power, they can be incentivized to produce extra power capacity to be sold back to the grid.

-- Given their large power needs, extractive industry projects can also be used as anchor customers for Independent Power Producers (IPPs).
+Given their large power needs, extractive projects can also be used as anchor customers for independent power producers (IPPs).

-- It is important to find commercial frameworks that lead to cost savings for the extractives industry and allow for the development of a country’s power infrastructure.
+An appropriate commercial framework can lead to cost savings for extractive industries and simultaneously allow for the development of a country’s power infrastructure.

 - A Framework to Approach Shared Use of Mining-Related Infrastructure (Nicolas Maennling, Alpa Shah, Sophie Thomashausen, Perrine Toledano)

 - The Power of the Mine, A Transformative for Sub-Saharan Africa (Sudeshna Ghosh Banerjee, Gary McMahon, Ines Perez Arroyo, Peter Robinson, Zayra Romo, Perrine Toledano)

 This document presents the findings of a study conducted by the Columbia Center on Sustainable Investment on the shared use of ...